dharanikumarp/slassignment/README.md

 - [x] All messages by Kevin to Natalie's livestream chat should be stored in a persistent storage

   * Here I assume Kevin is SV app user.
 So any messages by Kevin from SV app or from YT*(while someone watches Natalie stream) will be persisted.
-  * If currently there are no users logged in SV app, then SV server will remain idle and does not pull data from YT live.
+  * If there are no users logged in SV app, then SV server will remain idle and does not pull data from YT live.

 - [x] Alex should be able to visit the stats page
 - [x] Alex should be able to see a table with usernames, message count (plus any other stats you feel like).
 This table should be sortable.